Joeycooky/Titanic_ver_01/README.md

 - `Titanic_ver_01.html`: HTML format of the notebook for viewing in browser
 - `train.csv`: The labeled training dataset
 - `test.csv`: The un-labeled testing dataset
-- `test_census.csv`: The test dataset to evaluate the learning algorithms

 ## Run